 1/2 teaspoon cinnamon

 1/4 teaspoon ground clove

 1/4 teaspoon nutmeg

-In a heavy saucepan, cook dates, sugar & butter over low heat at a bare simmer until thick and smooth, about 10 minutes.
+In a heavy saucepan, cook dates, sugar & water over low heat at a bare simmer until thick and smooth, about 10 minutes.
 Cool completely to room temperature and set aside.
 Note: the filling is difficult to spread when cold.